Last Updated: December 11, 2024

 Now that you’ve selected a name, you need to register your New York LLC.
 Filing your New York Articles of Organization certificate legally forms your LLC in New York.
 It provides the government with vital information about your business for the state’s records.
 The certificate acts as proof that your LLC was formed and exists as a business entity.

 Filing official government documents like this can be confusing, which is why we’re here.
-With our business filing service options, we can handle the filing for you to make sure it’s done quickly and correctly the first time.
+With our business formation plan options, we can handle the filing for you to make sure it’s done quickly and correctly the first time.

 Create a NY.gov account to file Articles of Organization